QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 Exercise 1
 -----------

-Recreate the summary table using the functions we have built above
+Recreate the summary table using the functions we have built above.

 +-----------------------+------+------+
 |      :math:`s_t`      |  0   |  1   |